Background pattern

 • muscle cramps, muscle contractions, muscle pain,

-• increased urgent need to urinate,
+• increased need to urinate urgently,

-• withdrawal symptoms such as agitation,
+• withdrawal symptoms such as restlessness,

 • chest pain,

-• chills, general feeling of discomfort, pain, thirst,
+• chills, feeling of general discomfort, pain, thirst,

-• swelling of hands, ankles or feet,
+• swelling of hands, ankles, or feet,

 • weight loss,